The Four Trademarked Cocktails in the U.S.

 Goslings, Pussers, Sazerac, and Tropical Isle vigorously protect their unique alcoholic drinks.

-The four trademarked cocktails are the Dark 'n Stormy, Hand Grenade, Painkiller, and Sazerac.
+four five trademarked cocktails are the Dark 'n Stormy, Hand Grenade, Painkiller, Sazerac and Whiskarita.
 We will discuss where they came from, who trademarked them, and how you can get ahold of them.
 But be wary, as they can be powerful intoxicants.

 The trademark holding companies are specific about the ingredients though, causing much frustration with bartenders and nightclub owners around the United States and the rest of the world.
 It's not good enough to get one ingredient right, you must get them all.
 For example, no regular ginger beer will do when pouring a Dark 'n Stormy, a server must use Goslings.